 Option 2: Get a Global SIM card

 Often in airline magazines (or while doing a Google search), you'll find Global SIM cards.
 The benefit about these are that you'll have one card for all your international travel.
-When you're ready to go you just add a one-time time bundle for the country /region you're traveling too.
+When you're ready to go you just add a one-time bundle for the country /region you're traveling too.
 There is some convenience to that, but rates are still higher than buying a local SIM card.
-Personally, we wouldn't buy a global SIM.
+Personally, I wouldn't buy a global SIM.

 Option 3: Get a Local / European SIM card

 This is as you might have guessed (by far) the best option for most people.
 If you buy a local SIM card, you often get the lowest rates plus the most data for your money.
 However, there is a catch in Holland.
 Most local SIM cards you buy in a store are a hassle to activate as a foreigner, and can still be expensive, but there are good options too!
 Let's dig in:

 1. Buy a SIM card at Schiphol Airport

 Many tourists (including me) buy a local SIM card immediately after arrival in the country we're traveling to.
 Doing that here in the Netherlands is not such a good idea.

 Why?
 Well, for some mysterious reason we don't like to make things easy for tourists here in Holland.
 Just look at the OV chip card for public transport or using the public bike system.
 The Dutch are very good at creating systems that are only easy to use for locals.

 It's no different with SIM cards.
 For example to receive the credit that comes with your card, you need to register with a Dutch address.
 And sometimes, you even need to provide a Dutch bank account number.
 Not very helpful if you're visiting.